mubaidr/Javascript-Barcode-Reader/README.md

   })
 ```

-## Tips
+## Note

+- This script does not implement logic to locate/rotate barcode in the given image.
-Make sure the barcode image is the only thing in the image.
+- Make sure the barcode image is the only thing in the image.
 Otherwise this script will most probably fail.

-## Known Issues

-This script does not implement logic to locate/rotate barcode in the given image.

 ## Contributing